 Albany, Regan, and Goneril enter for a victory conference.
 They all praise Edmund for his bravery in battle—he's clearly the one responsible for their triumph.

 Albany asks Edmund to hand over Lear and Cordelia, but Edmund distracts him from the issue, saying that Lear looked so pathetic that he had to send him away because the British troops might have felt sorry for him and rebelled.

 Edmund says also that now's not the most appropriate time to pass down judgment on Lear and Cordelia, seeing as how so many people are bleeding from battle wounds and counting up their dead friends.

-Then Albany plays his trump card: he arrests both Edmund and Goneril for treason.
+Regan tells Edmund to fight Albany on her behalf, but before Edmund can respond, Albany plays his trump card: he arrests both Edmund and Goneril for treason.
 Ah-ha!
 He reveals he knows they've been plotting against his life so they can get married.
 Albany orders that the trumpet sound three times—if nobody comes to challenge Edmund, then Albany will just have to challenge Edmund to a duel himself.